 Shower curtains are a breeding ground for harmful mold and mildew that can irritate eyes, noses, and throats.
-Follow these 3 steps to remove shower curtain mold and mildew, and make showering a cleaner experience for your body, both outside and inside.
+Follow these few simple steps to remove shower curtain mold and mildew, and make showering a cleaner experience for your body, both outside and inside.

 Why Do Mold and Mildew Grow on Shower Curtains?

 Mold and mildew grow on vinyl and plastic shower curtains because they form an airtight seal with the side of the tub, and cannot dry quickly.
 Once the shower curtains have mold on them, it is nearly impossible to remove it in the shower environment.
 The best option is to wash them in the washing machine.
 Wash the shower curtain in the bathtub only if you have an openable window in the bathroom.
 Leave it open while the curtain dries, to curtail new mold growth.

 How to Remove Mold and Mildew From Shower Curtains